Knowledge base

 Preamble

-- Except for some free offers, an email address at Infomaniak is always created within an Email Service, and this Email Service revolves around a personalized domain name that must exist and be configured for the email to work.
+• Except for some free offers, an email address at Infomaniak is always created within an Email Service, and this Email Service revolves around a custom domain name that must exist and be configured for the email to work.

-- All of this is offered and requested in the order process on infomaniak.com (see below), preceded by the mandatory creation of a user account (for which you will need to provide your personal email address, or an address that already exists in all cases).
+• All of this is offered and requested in the ordering process on infomaniak.com (see below), preceded by the creation of a mandatory user account (for which you will need to provide your personal email address, or an address that already exists in any case).

 Order email addresses from Infomaniak